 It is around Christmas, and John gives Precious a card with a twenty-dollar bill in it when Precious is discharged.
 She brings Abdul home and runs into the little girl (Ruby) who pesters her.
 Mary is not happy she asks where Precious has been but also asks to hold the baby.
 Cooing at first, she throws the baby down and throws a glass at Precious.
 Precious has ruined her life, she claims, when Precious revealed the truth and welfare cut off the checks.
 She also asks Precious, does she think she is better because the father gave her instead of Mary a baby.
 Precious grabs the baby and runs out of the apartment, falling down the flight of stairs and avoiding a TV dropped down by Mary, but protecting the baby.
-Precious is upset and as she leaves she runs into the little girl who continues to pester.
-She responds by slamming the little girl into a wall as she tries to get by her and leave.
+Precious is upset and as she leaves she runs into Ruby, the little girl who continues to pester.
+She responds by slamming her into a wall as she tries to get by her and leave.

-Precious walks out in the streets.
-It is snowing.
+Precious walks out in the streets, where it is snowing.
 She sees a church and looks into the window and sees a church choir practicing, which leads to a fantasy sequence of her in a gospel choir.
 The next day, Ms. Rain and Cornrows arrived at the school building but sees that it has been broken into.
 Ms. Rains finds the baby Abdul with Precious, who feels sorry that Ms. Rain is now pressed into the role of a social worker.
 While Ms. Rains is working the phones to find a place for Precious to stay, one of the students is teaching the class (funny scene).

 She finally finds a halfway house for Precious and Abdul, but Precious first spends overnight with Ms. Rain.
 Precious meets Ms. Rains live-in female partner.
 (Precious: Oh my God, shes a straight-up lesbian!)
 They are both warm toward Precious, even giving her a Christmas present.
 This scene is significant because its the first time she's treated like an adult, and engaging in an "adult conversation" with Ms. Rain and her partner.
 Even though the two of them are more intellectual and use big words and analogies in their conversation, they kindly respond when Precious brings up McDonalds or Oprah.
 Ms. Rain's partner is trying to write a book.
 Ms. Rain mentions that Precious writes everyday, and Precious says she writes about her life and Abdul.

 At the halfway house, Precious grows.
 She says that its a halfway house because it is halfway between the old and new life.
 There, she gets stipends and received an award for literacy (maybe most improved?).
 There is a party for her where John is invited.
 John finds Ms. Rains attractive but Precious takes John to introduce her to Cornrow.
 Cornrow is on the phone arguing with her boyfriend but hangs up when she sees John.
 (A lot of scenes earlier show Cornrow arguing on phone with her boyfriend).
 One day Precious gets an unexpected visitor.
 Its Mary, bearing news that Precious's father has died of AIDS.
 Precious asks if Mary is HIV positive but Mary says no since they never had anal sex.
-Precious urges Mary to get tested.
+Precious urges Mary to get tested, then leaves the building.

 In class, everyone is writing in the journals except for Precious.
 Ms. Rains presses Precious who tearfully reveals that shes HIV positive (but not Abdul -- an earlier scene shows her going to a clinic) from her father raping her.
 Ms. Rain, in tears, urges Precious to write for all those who love her.
 Precious declares that nobody loves her.
 Ms. Rains says, but people do love you.
 Precious responds, "don't lie to me, love aint ever done anything for me, it beats me down."
 But Ms. Rains responds, "The babies love you, I love you."